lbAntoine/lbAntoine/README.md

     databases: ["mongodb", "MySQL", "Postgresql", "Gun"],
     misc: ["neovim", "fedora", "obsidian"]
   },
-  architecture: ["Progressive web app", "Decentralized Application"],
+  architecture: ["Progressive web app", "Decentralized Application", "SSH app"],
   currentFocus: "Currently working for Inetum Software in France",
   lookingToTheFuture: "I'm open to collaborate on any fun project and wish to contribute more to open source projects",
   funFact: "I'm a big fan of card games and keyboards (and gundam)"